 In many cases, pooping a lot can be prevented.

-If you notice that you poop after drinking coffee or other sources of caffeine, you should limit the number of cups you drink each day.
-If you have a food allergy or intolerance, be mindful of your diet.
-Keep a food journal to help track your diet and your reactions to new foods.
+If you notice that you poop after drinking coffee or other sources of caffeine, you may decide to limit the number of cups you consume each day.
+If you have a food allergy or intolerance, avoiding these foods can reduce symptoms.
+A food journal can help you track your diet and reactions to certain foods.